Consensys/doc.goquorum/docs/Deployment/Docker-and-compose.md

 description: GoQuorum deployment Docker and Compose
 ---

-## Docker
+# Docker and Docker Compose

-GoQuorum can be installed using the official docker image on [Dockerhub](https://hub.docker.com/r/quorumengineering/quorum).
+You can run GoQuorum using the [official docker image on Dockerhub](https://hub.docker.com/r/quorumengineering/quorum).

-We also provide an official docker image for [Tessera](https://hub.docker.com/r/quorumengineering/tessera) as well, which can be paired with GoQuourm to handle private transactions.
+We also provide an [official Tessera docker image](https://hub.docker.com/r/quorumengineering/tessera) which can be paired with GoQuorum to handle private transactions.
 This pattern is used in the [Kubernetes](./Kubernetes.md) manifests and Helm charts.

 ### Pull the image

-Once you have [logged into dockerhub](https://docs.docker.com/engine/reference/commandline/login/) you can pull the image and then run it like you would the [binary](./Binaries.md)
+After you [log into dockerhub](https://docs.docker.com/engine/reference/commandline/login/), pull the latest image as follows:

 ```bash
 docker pull quorumengineering/quorum:latest
 ```

-### Use the image
+### Run the image

-Running the image is quite simple and you pass in the same command line arguments to the binary like so:
+To run the image, pass in the same command line arguments as you would when running the [binary](Binaries.md):

 ```bash
 docker run -d -p 8545:8545 quorumengineering/quorum:latest --datadir /data --http --http.addr 0.0.0.0 --http.port 8545 ...